 WSDOT's accountability challenge is to be a high performance organization credible and accountable to the Governor, Legislature, taxpayers, and transportation delivery partners across the state.
 The Ferries Division provides various reports that measure its performance and maintain transparency in its operations.

 In step with making business information more accessible to the public, WSF posts ferry traffic and ridership statistics by route, passenger type, and vehicle type.
-Annual and quarterly reports starting in 2002 are available.
+Annual and quarterly reports are available.

-This document describes factors affecting the route statements for fiscal year 2015, and contains information regarding cost, ridership, and revenue trends over the past six years.
-The route statements appearing after the analysis show ridership, revenue, and cost data for each route, culminating in a “farebox recovery ratio,” or what percentage of the route’s total costs are paid for by customer fares.
+This document describes factors affecting the route statements for fiscal year 2016, and contains information regarding cost, ridership, and revenue trends over the past five years.
+The route statements appearing after the analysis show ridership, revenue, and cost data for each route, culminating in a "farebox recovery ratio," or what percentage of the route's total costs are paid for by customer fares.

-WSDOT Ferries Division- overview and fact sheet (pdf 300 kb)
+WSDOT Ferries Division - overview and fact sheet (pdf 304 kb)

 WSF operates the largest ferry fleet in the United States with twenty-four ferries.
 The Ferry Fleet Guide is designed to answer vessel specific questions we are most frequently asked about our fleet.

 This 2010 report uses operational characteristics to demonstrate where WSF ranks amongst peers in the ferry industry.
 It compares eight measures of performance related to transit service quality and cost-efficiency between WSF and 23 ferry operators worldwide.